Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Introduction

-Nevertheless, applying inductive bias-based representational alignment to MRL involves two key considerations: (1) \textbf{Guidance from Domain Knowledge}: Molecular feature representations are frequently influenced by domain knowledge in chemistry or biology~\cite{xia2023understanding,fang2022geometry,nc}.
-Changes in adjacent atoms or scaffolds within the chemical space influence the chemical properties of molecular substructures~\cite{li2023reaction,yang2023molerecwww}.
-Most of the existing representational alignment methods~\cite{saddi,yang2024interaction,lee2023shiftKDD} predominantly compute inductive bias using attention mechanisms, resulting in the results reflecting statistical correlations and overlooking other active atoms that may affect the properties of these substructures.
-(2) \textbf{Dynamic Adaptability of Inductive Bias}: The substructures (functional groups within molecules) involved in chemical reactions are closely related to their paired substructures \cite{mak2024artificial,hu2017recentScaffold,bohm2004scaffold}, meaning that substructures involved in different chemical reactions within the same molecule may differ.
+Nevertheless, applying inductive bias-based representational alignment to MRL involves two key considerations: (1) \textbf{Guidance from Domain Knowledge}: Molecular feature representations are frequently influenced by domain knowledge in chemistry or biology~\cite{xia2023understanding,lu2025dtiam,nc}.
+Changes in adjacent atoms or scaffolds within the chemical space influence the chemical properties of molecular substructures~\cite{zhang2026kdd,li2023reaction,yang2023molerecwww}.
+Most of the existing representational alignment methods~\cite{saddi,yang2024interaction,lee2023shiftKDD} predominantly compute inductive bias using attention mechanisms, leading the results to reflect statistical correlations and overlook other active atoms that may affect the properties of these substructures.
+(2) \textbf{Dynamic Adaptability of Inductive Bias}: The substructures (functional groups within molecules) involved in chemical reactions are closely related to their paired substructures \cite{mak2024artificial,lu2025dtiam,lu2025dtiam}, meaning that substructures involved in different chemical reactions within the same molecule may vary.
 Structural shifts in functional groups and scaffolds may induce dynamic changes in the importance patterns of substructures in chemical reactions.
-Static inductive bias based on attention mechanisms~\cite{miracle,su2024dualAAAI} tends to concentrate weights on certain substructures with specific features, failing to account for dynamic changes such as the adaptive adjustment of substructures in MRL.
+Static inductive bias based on attention mechanisms~\cite{miracle,zhang2024key,su2024dualAAAI} tends to concentrate weights on certain substructures with specific features, failing to capture dynamic changes such as the adaptive adjustment of substructures in MRL.